fluxamp/vsmkv/README.md

 - Currently, only planar YUV color spaces are supported.
 - Concurrent access to the same video from multiple programs results in constant allocation and de-allocation of frames with a huge performance penalty.
 - The software lacks proper logging and error handling for now - errors result in uncaught exceptions.
-- Cues are not supported, yet.
-Skipping will require reading the whole file, i.e., will be really slow.
+- the filesystem needs to be remounted after changing the VapourSynth script file